2022 Duel at the Dog 200

 The 2022 Duel at the Dog 200 was a NASCAR Whelen Modified Tour race that was held on June 19, 2022.
-The race was originally schedule to be run on June 18, but was postponed due to rain.
+The race was originally scheduled to be run on June 18, but was postponed due to rain.
 It was contested over 150 laps on the 0.25 mi oval.
 It was the 6th race of the 2022 NASCAR Whelen Modified Tour season.
 Justin Bonsignore collected his second victory of the season with a late-race pass for the lead.